-The Village of Pleasantville's Department of Public Works staff assigned to water ensures Pleasantville's compliance with all Federal and State monitoring and reporting requirements.
+The Village of Pleasantville Department of Public Works Water Division ensures Pleasantville's compliance with all Federal and State monitoring and reporting requirements.
 All required bacteriological and chemical samples are taken for analysis and regulatory reporting to the Westchester County Department of Laboratory and Research in Valhalla.
-In 2021, the Village was issued a violation because the repeat samples, following a total coliform positive sample in July 1, 2021, was not collected within 24 hours of being notified of the positive result.
-This constituted noncompliance with Part 5, Subpart 5-1, Section 5-1.52 (C) and 5-1.52, Table-11B of the New York State Sanitary Code (NYSSC).
+During 2022, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements.